RecognitionDesigns/Vector_Beer_Crate/README.md

 Alex has combined the 3D files for the crate and bottles from 'Badger' at https://www.thingiverse.com/thing:21819 with Vectors cube from VectorBits.uk at https://vectorbits.uk/vector-3d-printed-cube-stl-files/ to create this awesome accesory for Vector!

+If you print your own, don't forget to add the cube symbol to the back of the crate so Vector will recognise it!
 Visit Alex's GitHub page here https://github.com/UEA-envsoft